onfireisme/myvim/README.md

 myvim
 =====

-the backup of my vim
+the backup of my vimrc and all the plugins. that's all
-that's all